slab/quill/guides/upgrading-to-1-0.md

 Quill 1.0 introduces major changes aimed at greater ability to customize Quill.
 Interfaces stayed the same where possible and this guide helps bridge the gap otherwise.

 To realize the full benefits of 1.0, it is encouraged to take a fresh view of Quill 1.0 and revisit even basic topics on this documentation site.
+Often, you will find that even though you could do things the old way, there is a better new way.

 **Note: While Quill is in its beta and release candidate stages, this guide will be updated as needed.**